mamunur105/wc-basic-slider/readme.txt

 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This is for woocommerce Category slider,Related product slider, And also For Promotional basic slider
+This is for woocommerce Category slider, And also For Promotional basic slider

 == Description ==
 Everything is customizable. if you need more style you can customize css.